numpy/numpy/doc/source/user/basics.performant_code.rst

 Multithreading
 -----------------

 Multithreading allows multiple threads to run within the same process, sharing the same memory space.

-Starting with Python 3.13, a free-threaded build of Python is available.
+Free-threaded Python was introduced experimentally in Python 3.13 and became a supported (non-experimental) feature in Python 3.14.
 When combined with libraries that are explicitly designed to be thread-safe, this can enable true parallel execution with threads.
 For details on free-threaded Python builds, see the